 Coming down in a careful descend, the engine roared as if fighting against the wind, this time the lands cuts out further into the horizon as we are not above anymore.
 Roofs are visible as the details takes shape on the land.
 The land stretched into the clouds as we descend.
 We fell into free fall again as I heard children laugh in glee, unable to understand this “elevator fall”.

 Skyscrapers stood upright like KitKat bars on a Christmas log cakes as we patrol across the skies, and the announcement came on to remind passengers to have their seatbelts on.
 The flaps now tucked down as the plane goes into descend, and we are only right above the buildings now.
 And like déjà vu the greens and white goes into a blur before the wheels touched the ground.
 The front flaps came up as the planes goes into a slow halt as the kids in front shouted a prolonged “Ah” childishly as the jerk of the aircraft wobble their voices.

 The planes driving onto the runway while the announcement calls to mark our safety with their final thanks as the plane drive on lazily into the designated parking space, and there she’ll rest until the next flight.

 And from here on, my adventure in Vietnam begins, as I’ll venture deeper, exploring the city of Ho Chi Minh.

 What food does she offer?

 Where are the hidden gems?

+I’ll seek to answer all these question throughout my journey here.
 But before I go, I’ll pray that we get a good lot so I can pop right into the airport without having to squeeze myself in the airbus.